KnpLabs/DoctrineBehaviors/README.md

 Some behaviors (translatable, timestampable, softDeletable, blameable, geocodable) need Doctrine listeners in order to work.
 Make sure to activate them by reading the [Listeners](#listeners) section.

-Traits are based on annotation driver.
+Some traits are based on annotation driver.
 You need to declare `use Doctrine\ORM\Mapping as ORM;` on top of your entity.